pcdworks/website-ng/content/services/hardtech-basecamp-incubator.md

 title: HardTech Basecamp Incubator
 nav_name: HardTech Basecamp Incubator
 order: 0
-description: "Here, you and your team will live on an 80-acre campus in the quiet hills of the Piney Woods Region of East Texas, free from distraction.
+description: "Here, you and your team will stay on an 80-acre campus in the quiet hills of the Piney Woods Region of East Texas, free from distraction.
 You'll work on your project in an equipment-rich environment with PCDworks innovation mentors, engineers, and tradesmen."